-Ever since the completion of her record breaking maiden voyage in July 1952, the illustrious S.S.
+Ever since the completion of her record-breaking maiden voyage in July 1952, the illustrious S.S.
 UNITED STATES has captured the attention and imagination of the public from all over the globe.
-She is quite easily America's greatest ocean liner; a beautiful example where design, and construction meet as a true testament to the life long work of her chief designer, William Francis Gibbs.
-For the better half of the early 20th century, the United States was not in the business of building what were known as 'ships of state' - generally the largest and fastest super-liners that were unequaled in style representing the best that the British, French, German and Italian already proved they could build.
-The mentality that the American steamship lines could not compete with the likes of such greats as the stately QUEEN MARY, the ultimate NORMANDIE, the beautiful REX and the streamlined BREMEN changed after the second World War.
-Once it was seen that the 1000' foot Cunard Queens- the MARY and the ELIZABETH proved they could carry thousands of troops at a time, the federal government took keen interest and plans were enacted for America to build its own super-liner with a large percentage of subsidizing coming from the government, in exchange for its use in times of war as a troop transport.
+She is quite easily America's greatest ocean liner, a beautiful example where design and construction meet as a true testament to the lifelong work of her chief designer, William Francis Gibbs.
+For the better half of the early 20th century, the United States was not in the business of building what was known as 'ships of state' - generally the largest and fastest super-liners that were unequaled in style, representing the best that the British, French, German and Italian already proved they could build.
+The mentality that the American steamship lines could not compete with the likes of such greats as the stately QUEEN MARY, the ultimate NORMANDIE, the beautiful R.E.X., and the streamlined BREMEN changed after the Second World War.
+Once it was seen that the 1000' foot Cunard Queens- the MARY and the ELIZABETH proved they could carry thousands of troops at a time, the federal government took a keen interest, and plans were enacted for America to build its own super-liner with a large percentage of subsidizing coming from the government, in exchange for its use in times of war as a troop transport.
 In fact, enough U.S. funds were set aside to build several liners.
-Two of the ships would be the basis for construction and form what would become the INDEPENDENCE and CONSTITUTION for American Export Lines, and the AMERICA and the UNITED STATES for the United States Lines.
-While the Big U- as she became affectionately known as- proved to be a successful liner, it was not enough to overcome the technological race for the skies as the jet age took a great majority of business away from the steamship lines during the 1950's and 1960s.
-Rising fuel costs, and labor strikes spelled the end for the great ocean liner as many of these passengers ships were forced to either adapt and find work under the new age of cruising or face the scrap yard with the exception of a handful of these same liners finding long periods of lay up.
+Two of the ships would be the basis for construction and form what would become the INDEPENDENCE and CONSTITUTION for American Export Lines and the AMERICA and the UNITED STATES for the United States Lines.
+While the Big U- as she became affectionately known proved to be a successful liner, more was needed to overcome the technological race for the skies as the jet age took a great majority of business away from the steamship lines during the 1950s and 1960s.
+Rising fuel costs and labor strikes spelled the end for the great ocean liner as many of these passengers ships were forced to either adapt and find work under the new age of cruising or face the scrap yard, with the exception of a handful of these same liners finding long periods of lay-up.
 The greatest of which has surely been the SS UNITED STATES as she has spent more time in lay-up than at sea.

-Nearly all of these 'ships of state' were simply to costly to maintain and keep in service.
-The British Cunard Line threw in the towel on the MARY and ELIZABETH in 1967 and 1968 respectively.
-One of course, would find a future in California, while the other, trying to duplicate the role of her running mate on the opposite coast would soon burn and capsize as a result of sabotage while being converted to her new role.
+Nearly all of these 'ships of state' were too costly to maintain and keep in service.
+The British Cunard Line threw in the towel on MARY and ELIZABETH in 1967 and 1968, respectively.
+One, of course, would find a future in California, while the other, trying to duplicate the role of her running mate on the opposite coast, would soon burn and capsize as a result of sabotage while being converted to her new role.
 French Line's S.S.
 FRANCE was withdrawn from service in 1974 and lay 'forgotten' for nearly four years before finding a new life and work as a cruise ship in 1979 thanks to a major overhaul to become the legendary S.S.
 NORWAY.
 For the S.S.
 UNITED STATES, 1969 became her last year of service as a result of the aforementioned surmounting airline competition, fuel costs, and labor strikes.
-Since the 1970s, the Big U has changed ownerships several times, not to mention that she has been largely neglected, deprived and later striped of her valuable interiors.
+Since the 1970s, the Big U has changed ownership several times, not to mention that she has been largely neglected, deprived, and later stripped of her valuable interiors.
 To make matters worse, she has been largely forgotten about by the general public with perhaps the occasional news article, followed by the usual small glimmer of hope that she would return to the service.
-While this idea may seem far fetched to some, the importance of at least saving and preserving this American symbol- one that bears our countries name- really cannot be overstated.
+While this idea may seem far-fetched to some, the importance of at least saving and preserving this American symbol- one that bears our country's name- cannot be overstated.

 May 3rd 1948 Newport News Shipbuilding receives the contract to build the proposed super-liner, winning the bids over the New York Shipbuilding of Camden, NJ for $67 million.
 The yard was given 1128 days to finish construction.